 Distance cycled: 60km

-There’s really nothing in Ballimore apart from the pub and houses – not even a corner store – so there was no incredible bakery or cafe for breakfast this morning.
-Instead, the pub provided breakfast for us, which was a range of cereal (though it sounds as though they’ve upped their breakfast game since we were there).
+There’s little in Ballimore apart from the pub and houses – not even a corner store – so there was no incredible bakery or cafe for breakfast this morning.
+Instead, the pub provided us breakfast, which was a range of cereal (though it sounds like they’ve upped their breakfast game since we were there).

-Today was a reasonably straightforward day on the bike, with more classic unsealed roads and yet more beautiful weather.
+This day was reasonably straightforward, with more classic unsealed roads and beautiful weather.
 We made it to Wongarbon just after 11am and stopped to finish off the jam drops we’d bought in Mendooran.

-It was here we also discovered we could have organised ahead of time for tea and scones to be provided at the Post Office, so please call ahead and make up for our terrible lack of planning!
+It was here we discovered we could’ve organised ahead of time for tea and scones to be provided at the Post Office, so please call ahead and make up for our terrible lack of planning!

 Day 5 – Dubbo to Wellington via Guerie